Date: Monday, 11 July 2022, 33rd Anniversary.

 - to promote people’s awareness on the health, development, and environmental impacts of rapid population growth.

 One hundred years ago, world population were no more than 2 billion.
 Nowadays, there are more than 7.8 billion people over the world.
 Every year, about 83 million people are being added to the world’s population.
 It is expected that world population will reach 8.6 billion by 2030, 9.8 billion by 2050, and 10.9 billion in 2100, which will put a great burden on natural resources.

 Population issues include but are not limited to population growth, family planning, marriage and reproduction, maternal health, gender equality, poverty, and human rights.

-In 1989, World Population Day was officially established by the Governing Council of the United Nations Development Programme (UNDP decision 89/46 15, A/RES/45/216).
+In 1989, the World Population Day was established by the Governing Council of the United Nations Development Programme through a resolution (A/RES/45/216).
 It was inspired by the public interest in the approximate date on which the world’s population reached five billion people – observed on 11 July 1987.
 The Day was suggested by Dr. K.C.Zachariah when he worked as Sr Demographer at World Bank.

-The theme of World Population Day 2020 is “How to safeguard the health and rights of women and girls”.
-The focus is on “the sexual and reproductive health needs and vulnerabilities of women and girls.”
+2020 theme: “How to safeguard the health and rights of women and girls.”